Faculty and professional interests

 For students seeking teacher certification in biology, the Biology Department in conjunction with the Educational Studies Department offers a secondary education teaching credential in biology.
 Due to the sequential nature of many of the requirements for the teaching certificate, it is essential for interested students to identify themselves to both the Biology and Educational Studies Department Chairs as early as possible in their college careers in order to develop an appropriate plan of study.

 Students preparing for medical school are offered a wide range of courses in the Biology Department.
-Pre-medical advising is supported by the faculty advisor, a faculty pre-medical advising committee, and a student run pre-medical club.
+Pre-medical advising is supported by the faculty advisor and a student run pre-medical club.

 The departmental curriculum contributes to the College's Key Competency Requirements as follows: